Paley-Wiener theorems for a p-adic spherical variety: Introduction

+This action, by definition, corresponds to the obvious action of $\mathfrak z^\sm(X)$ on the right hand sides of \eqref{PW1eq}, \eqref{PW2eq}. { Note that this ring of multipliers is, in general, larger than the ring induced by the Bernstein center.
+Indeed, there are many known examples of relatively cuspidal representations which are not cuspidal for the group, cf.\ \cite{Murnaghan}; the simplest example is the Steinberg representation for the variety $X=T\backslash\PGL_2$, where $T$ is a split torus.}

 In section \ref{sec:group} we discuss the example of $X=$ a reductive group $H$ under the $G=H\times H$-action by left and right multiplication.
 We show that the multiplier ring $\mathfrak z^\sm(X)$ that we described above provides an alternative proof for the structure of the Bernstein center as the algebra of polynomials on the ``space'' of cuspidal supports.
-We also discuss the relationship of our Paley-Wiener theorem with that of Bernstein \cite{BePadic} and Heiermann \cite{Heiermann}: in this case, our work is analogous to part A of \cite{Heiermann}, and one needs to apply part B, which is the hardest part of this paper, to obtain the usual Paley-Wiener theorem.
+We also discuss the relationship of our Paley--Wiener theorem with those of Bernstein \cite{BePadic} and Heiermann \cite{Heiermann}: in this case, our work is analogous to part A of \cite{Heiermann}, and one needs to apply part B, which is the hardest part of that paper, to obtain the usual Paley--Wiener theorem.
 This is a good point to reflect on what our theorem really represents: It represents a reduction of the study of smooth functions on $X$ to (relatively) cuspidal spectra plus the study of scattering operators; it does not, however, reveal much about the nature of these operators, which can be the object of further research.